5 Questions You Should Ask Yourself Before Taking Up Game Technology

 No amount of formal education can help you with a career in the games industry if you’re not determined enough.
 Yes, a strong faculty can guide you and the right institution will enable you.
 But, you need a certain level of focus and determination, because you always have to be working on new projects on your own.

 The journey will often get tough.
 There’d be moments you’d feel nothing’s working.
 But you’d have to stubborn and determined and above all, passionate.
+This certificate in technology is a solid stepping stone on your path to being a specialist in game design and technology.

 Formal institutions will provide you with everything at their disposal to facilitate your career and life.
 But ultimately, you’d have to put in the work.